By Barry Keate

 What If Your Doctor Tells You There Is No Cure?

-First of all, get a second opinion.
+For hearing loss due to aging there are numerous effective treatments but likely no cure.
+For other types of hearing loss, you can always get a second opinion.
 Each profession has its own way of doing things.
 They each have a different toolbox to work with.
 Here are just a few examples of alternative treatments for tinnitus:

 Therapist Solutions: Tinnitus can be caused or worsened by stress.
 Relieving stress would be a tool to help reduce symptoms.
 A therapist can help with more healthy stress reduction techniques and learning to focus on something other than your symptoms.
 The more you concentrate on tinnitus or other hearing problems, the more distressing they become.